 Although William was around 30 by the time of his father’s 1844 will, his father leaves no property to him but rather names various possible guardians for him: 1) his mother, 2) but if she should die before William, then his brother Alexander is charged to “furnish my son William such board and clothing as I have usually given him, also a horse that shall not cost more than seventy five dollars to ride and one hundred and fifty dollars annually”, 3) but if William should survive both his mother and Alexander, then the responsibility would fall to “his sister Elizabeth or his brother Francis R. Wills”.
 Wishing to make that choice up to William himself, John B. Wills directs the following procedure, that the reminder of the estate “shall be appraised by two competent persons to be appointed by the Orphan’s Court of Charles County and that said appraisers shall set apart a portion thereof, which will in their judgement be sufficient to yield an annual support to my son William such as I have herein before directed by son Alexander to furnish in the event of my son William becoming a charge upon him.
 And I direct that my son William shall thereupon in writing, determine in writing in presence of said court whether his sister Elizabeth or his brother Francis R. Wills shall take such property as to be set apart for his support.
 And whichever shall be so appointed to take such property and shall take the same upon condition, shall have the same forever, and if either so appointed shall refuse, the other may take upon like condition,” and finally 4) “and if both refuse, the said Court may appoint a suitable person on like condition.”

-In fact, William was still alive in 1861, when his mother Ann made her will with these clauses: “Considering that my beloved son William Wills is already amply provided for by the will of his father, John B. Wills deceased, I will, give and bequeath to him the bureau, Bed and Bedstead and bed (?) clothes which he now uses, the horse, saddle and bridle he now has and such small articles as are now called his . . . [and] negro Mary, commonly called Sally, and her issue for and during his natural life.”
+William was indeed living with his mother in 1850 and 1860, and he was still alive in 1861, when his mother Ann made her will with these clauses: “Considering that my beloved son William Wills is already amply provided for by the will of his father, John B. Wills deceased, I will, give and bequeath to him the bureau, Bed and Bedstead and bed (?) clothes which he now uses, the horse, saddle and bridle he now has and such small articles as are now called his . . . [and] negro Mary, commonly called Sally, and her issue for and during his natural life.”
 In the 1870 census, William Wills is listed in the house of his nephew J.W.
 Neale on a farm near Johnsontown, and on the same property was the family of his niece Mary Ann Wills Burch.

 The end of the story comes in the 1880 Census.
 By this time, he is 64 and all his siblings are dead, but he is living in Johnsontown, now the property of his nephew Augustine Wills Neale (with the explicit relationship “uncle”, occupation “at home”, and only here we find out his middle initial “William H. Wills”).
 Unfortunately, his gravestone (presumably at Johnsontown) does not survive.